ikem-krueger/ikem-krueger.github.io/_drafts/2022-02-02-asus-h81m-a-nvme-mod.md

 ## Patch the UEFI with MMTool

-- Download Original BIOS from [here](https://www.asus.com/en/SupportOnly/H81M-A/HelpDesk_BIOS/)
+- Download Original BIOS from [here](https://www.asus.com/en/SupportOnly/H81M-A/HelpDesk_BIOS/) and the UEFI Module from [here](https://www.win-unattended.de/Benutzer/Fernando/BIOS-Files/non-Intel/NVMe%20Modules/NvmExpressDxe_4.rar)
 - Compile the new firmware with MMTool (Insert As Compressed)

 ## Flash new UEFI